basho/basho_docs/source/riak/tutorials/fast-track/Tunable-CAP-Controls-in-Riak.md

 * To download a platform-specific package of Riak, check out [[Getting Started|Installation]]
 * If you're interested in knowing how Riak stacks up to a few other databases, have a look at [[Riak Comparisons|Riak Comparisons]]
 * If you want to have a look at the Riak Source you can do so on [[GitHub|http://github.com/basho/riak]]

+And finally, a big [[Thank You]] to everyone who helped create, update and fix this tutorial.